-Holmer Lake School actively seeks to raise awareness of and prevent all forms of peer on peer abuse by:
+We will actively seek to raise awareness of and prevent all forms of child on child abuse by:

-- educating all governors, its senior leadership team, staff, students, and parents about this issue; - educating children about the nature and prevalence of peer on peer abuse, positive, responsible and safe use of social media, and the unequivocal facts about consent, via the curriculum; - engaging parents on these issues; - supporting the on-going welfare of the student body by drawing on multiple resources that prioritise student mental health, and by providing in-school counselling and therapy to address underlying mental health needs; - working with governors, senior leadership team, and all staff, students and parents to address equality issues, to promote positive values, and to encourage a culture of tolerance and respect amongst all members of the school community; - creating conditions in which our students can aspire to, and realise, safe and healthy relationships fostering a whole-school culture; - responding to cases of peer on peer abuse promptly and appropriately, and - ensuring that all peer on peer abuse issues are fed back to the DSL and deputies so that they can spot and address any concerning trends and identify students who may be in need of additional support.
+- educating all governors, its senior leadership team, staff, students, and parents about this issue; - educating children about the nature and prevalence of child on child abuse, positive, responsible and safe use of social media, and the unequivocal facts about consent, via the curriculum; - engaging parents on these issues; - supporting the on-going welfare of the student body by drawing on multiple resources that prioritise student mental health, and by providing in-school counselling and therapy to address underlying mental health needs; - working with governors, senior leadership team, and all staff, students and parents to address equality issues, to promote positive values, and to encourage a culture of tolerance and respect amongst all members of the school community; - creating conditions in which our students can aspire to, and realise, safe and healthy relationships fostering a whole-school culture; - responding to cases of child on child abuse promptly and appropriately; and - ensuring that all child on child abuse issues are fed back to the DSL and deputies so that they can spot and address any concerning trends and identify students who may be in need of additional support.

-Holmer Lake School actively engages with TWSP in relation to peer on peer abuse, and works closely with, for example, children's social care, the police and other schools.
-The relationships the school has built with these partners are essential to ensuring that the school is able to prevent, identify early, and appropriately handle cases of peer on peer abuse.
+We will actively engage with TWSP in relation to child on child abuse, and work closely with, for example, children's social care, the police and other schools.
+The relationships our setting has built with these partners is essential to ensuring that we are able to prevent, identify early, and appropriately handle cases of child on child abuse.
 The DSL (or deputy) will regularly review behaviour incident logs which can help to identify any changes in behaviour and/or concerning patterns or trends at an early stage.

-Holmer Lake School recognises that any child can be vulnerable to peer on peer abuse due to the strength of peer influence, especially during adolescence, and staff should be alert to signs of such abuse amongst all children.
+We recognise that any child can be vulnerable to child on child abuse due to the strength of peer influence, especially during adolescence, and staff should be alert to signs of such abuse amongst all children.
 Individual and situational factors can increase a child's vulnerability to abuse by their peers.
 We know that research suggests:

-- peer on peer abuse may affect boys differently from girls (i.e. that it is more likely that girls will be victims and boys perpetrators).
-However, all peer on peer abuse is unacceptable and will be taken seriously; - children with Special Educational Needs and/or Disabilities (SEND) are three times more likely to be abused than their peers without SEND, and - some children may be more likely to experience peer on peer abuse than others as a result of certain characteristics such as sexual orientation, ethnicity, race or religious beliefs.
+- child on child abuse may affect boys differently from girls (i.e. that it is more likely that girls will be victims and boys perpetrators).
+However, all child on child abuse is unacceptable and will be taken seriously; - children with Special Educational Needs and/or Disabilities (SEND) are three times more likely to be abused than their peers without, and - some children may be more likely to experience child on child abuse than others as a result of certain characteristics such as sexual orientation, ethnicity, race or religious beliefs.